 After a morning talk on today’s program, we walk to the National Gallery to visit its outstanding collection of Old Master paintings.
 The National Gallery’s collection is one of the finest anywhere, with masterpieces from Leonardo to Turner.
 We enjoy a welcome lunch next door at the National Portrait Gallery’s fine restaurant.
 The afternoon is at leisure.
 You may choose to visit the National Portrait Gallery which contains an impressive survey of British portraiture from the Tudor period to the present.
-This evening we head to the National Theatre for our first performance.
 Overnight London (B, L)

-Today we travel to Piccadilly to visit the recently refurbished Royal Academy, one of London’s leading exhibition spaces.
-The RA is where its members, Britain’s leading living artists, display their work.
-We plan to see the Winter exhibition Lucian Freud: the self-portraits.
-Afterwards we head to the Queen’s Gallery to see the exhibition George IV: art & sectacle.
+This morning we head to the Queen’s Gallery to see the exhibition George IV: art & spectacle.
 George IV was one of the greatest of the royal collectors and the exhibition traces his life thought the art he collected.
 Constructed forty years ago on the west front of Buckingham Palace, the Gallery has been redeveloped and was reopened by The Queen on 21 May 2002.
 We then head to the Olivier Theatre on Southbank for a theatrical epic – a two-part adaptation of Elena Ferrante’s hugely popular ‘Neapolitan novels’, published in over 50 countries.
 The production was a sell-out when it premiered at the Rose Theatre Kensington.
 There is a break between shows with an included dinner at a nearby Southbank restaurant.
-Overnight London (B)
+Overnight London (B, D)

-Sunday January 19: Duke of Wellington’s House – Performance II
+Sunday January 19: Royal Academy & Duke of Wellington’s House – London Symphony Orchestra

 Mid-morning, we visit The Wallace Collection, a world-famous museum of 15th- to 18th-century art, housed in the former residence of the Marquesses of Hertford.
 The collection surveys European fine and decorative art from the Renaissance to the 19th century.
 It has a fine collection of Italian art and some exquisite ceramics, but the most famous work in the collection is undoubtedly Frans Hals’ The Laughing Cavalier.
-In the afternoon we visit the British Museum just across from the hotel.
+In the afternoon we visit the British Museum, just across from the hotel.
 Overnight London (B)

 Tuesday January 21: Cambridge

-Wednesday January 22: Tate Britain – Performance IV
+Wednesday January 22: Tate Britain – La Traviata

-Sister gallery to Tate Modern is the Tate Britain, a bastion of British art.
+Sister gallery to the Tate Modern is the Tate Britain, a bastion of British art.
 Sporting old-world marble floors, spiral staircases, and Grecian columns, the Tate Britain is a veritable temple of British art from 1500 to today.
 We survey the world’s largest collection of stormy and atmospheric Turner oil paintings and a considerable assemblage of the most ethereal and romantic Pre-Raphaelite portraits of mythical and literary characters.
 We plan to see the major exhibition William Blake: the artist as well as tour the permanent collections.
-Highlights include Sir John Everett Millais’, Ophelia, and Turner’s powerful, The Angel Standing in the Sun.
+Highlights include Sir John Everett Millais’ Ophelia, and Turner’s powerful The Angel Standing in the Sun.
 This evening we attend the Royal Opera House, Covent Garden for Sir Richard Eyre’s much-loved production of a classic, Verdi’s La Traviata.
 Azerbaijani soprano Dinara Alieva, a star of Moscow’s Bolshoi Theatre, sings the role of Violetta.
 Overnight London (B)